dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

     ```
   where *myusername* and *mypassword* are credentials for a user with vCenter privileges.

->Note: Initiators from all ESX/ESXi should be part of a single host(initiator group) and not hostgroup(cascaded intitiator group).

 Create the secret by running the below command,
 ```bash
 kubectl create -f samples/secret/vcenter-secret.yaml